United Airlines

-United Airlines, Inc. is a major airline in the United States headquartered in Chicago, Illinois that operates an extensive domestic and international route network across the United States and six continents with more destinations than any other airline.
-Regional service operated by independent carriers under the brand name United Express feeds its eight hubs, and the Star Alliance, of which United was one of the five founding airlines, extends its network throughout the world.
+United Airlines, Inc. is a major airline in the United States headquartered in Chicago, Illinois.
+It operates an extensive domestic and international route network across the United States and to destinations on six continents.
+Regional service is provided by independent carriers operating under the United Express brand, and the Star Alliance, of which United was one of the five founding airlines, extends its network throughout the world.

-United was formed beginning in the late 1920s as an amalgamation of several airlines, the oldest of these being Varney Air Lines, created in 1926 by Walter Varney who later co-founded the predecessor to Continental Airlines.
-Since Varney was a part of United, the founding year of United is 1926, making United the oldest commercial airline in the United States.
-United has ranked among the largest airlines in the world since its founding, often as a result of mergers and acquisitions.
+The principal figure behind the formation of the airline was William E. Boeing, founder of the Boeing Aircraft Company in 1916.
+He launched an air service between Victoria, British Columbia, and Seattle and later acquired three additional airlines, completing the merger by 1931 to form United Air Lines.
+Through successive mergers and acquisitions, United has remained one of the largest airlines in the world for much of its history.

 Network

 Destinations

-As of 2025, United Airlines flies (or has flown) to the following destinations.
+As of 2026, United Airlines flies (or has flown) to the following destinations.
 This table does not include destinations served by United's regional subsidiary, United Express.